neurogym/neurogym/README.dev.md

 ## IDE Settings

 We use [Visual Studio Code (VS Code)](https://code.visualstudio.com/) as code editor, which we have set up with some default [settings](.vscode/settings.json) for formatting.
-We recommend developers to use VS code with the [recommended extensions](.vscode/extensions.json) to automatically format the code upon saving.
+We recommend developers to use VS code with the [recommended extensions](.vscode/extensions.json) to automatically format and check your code upon saving.

 See [VS Code's settings guide](https://code.visualstudio.com/docs/getstarted/settings) for more info.